 If you’re trying to find an alternative to coffee, this might help you on your way.
 Want to lower your blood pressure or increase your good cholesterol?
 Consider this a plus.

 Here are a few more beverages that can help lower your blood pressure:

-It’s a bit tart so add a little maple syrup or your favorite sugar substitute like Stevia drops or Erythritol.
+It’s a bit tart so add a little date syrup or your favorite sugar substitutes like Stevia drops or Erythritol.
 To learn more about sugar substitutes see a video by Dr. Greger, from NutritionFacts.org, in my previous post.

 To read more about the benefits of this amazing flower, see this Mother Earth News article.

 I’d love to hear your feedback in the comments below for this Hibiscus Tea!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking

 This recipe is Plantricious Friendly because it meets the following guidelines.